-The Netspend Visa Prepaid card, and most cards managed by Netspend including the PayPal and Brink’s prepaid cards, offer customized spending alerts to let you know when you’re getting close to your budget limits.
+The Netspend® Visa® Prepaid Card, and most cards managed by Netspend including the PayPal Prepaid Mastercard® and Brink's Prepaid Mastercard® cards, offer customized spending alerts to let you know when you’re getting close to your budget limits.

 You can set spending limits for your budget categories through the online portal or mobile app.
 Then, when you get close to the limit, you’ll get text reminders and push notifications.